 There are multiple reasons why online shoppers could abandon their carts: from creating an account to make a purchase, to signing up for a newsletter first, feeling insecure about providing credit card information, or dissatisfaction over lack of product inventory.

-When co-browsing is integrated with your company’s eCommerce site, this enhances the customer experience of online shopping and reduced cart abandonment because of real-time, personalized, and foremostly secure support from live chat agents.
+When co-browsing is integrated with your company’s eCommerce site, this enhances the personalized experience of online shopping and reduced cart abandonment because of real-time, personalized, and foremostly secure support from live chat agents.

-Your company can lower the cart abandonment rate exceptionally by informing and recommending products, guiding customers in the buying journey all the way to the checkout process, increasing your conversion rates.
+Your company can significantly reduce cart abandonment by providing personalized recommendations and guiding customers through the buying journey to the checkout process, thereby increasing your conversion rates.
 Aim to focus on their current pain points and consumer needs.

-Learn more about increasing conversions and enhancing customer support in eCommerce here.
+Learn more about increasing conversions and enhancing customer support in eCommerce businesses here.

 Higher Customer Lifetime Value (CTV)